 - Zeng, J., Schäfer, M. S. & Abidin, C. (Eds., 2021).
 Research Perspectives on TikTok & its Legacy Apps.
 In International Journal of Communication.

 - Kaye, D.B.V., Zeng, J., & Wikström, P. (Contracted).
 TikTok: Creativity and Culture in Short Video.
 Cambridge: Polity Press.

-- Zeng, J. (Forthcoming).
-Researching conspiracy theories using content analysis in the digital media environment.
-In F. Oehmer, S. H. Kessler, E. Humprecht, K. Sommer, & L. Castro Herrero (in preparation).
-Handbook of Standardized Content Analysis: Applied Designs to Research Fields of Communication Science.
+- Zeng, J. (2022).
+Content Analysis in the Research Field of conspiracy theories in the digital media environment.
+In F. Oehmer, S. H. Kessler, E. Humprecht, K. Sommer, & L. Castro Herrero (eds), Standardisierte Inhaltsanalyse in der Kommunikationswissenschaft – Standardized Content Analysis in Communication Research.
 Wiesbaden: Springer.

 - Zeng, J. (2020).
 'Smart is the Nü (boshi) Sexy': How China's PhD women are fighting stereotypes using social media.
 In Warfield, K., Abidin C., and Cambre C. (eds).
 Mediated Interfaces: The Body on Social Media.
 London: Bloomsbury Academic.

 - Zeng, J. (2019).
 You Say# MeToo, I Say# MiTu: China’s Online Campaigns Against Sexual Abuse.
 In Fileborn B., Loney-Howes R. (eds) # MeToo and the Politics of Social Change (pp. 71-83).
 Palgrave Macmillan, Cham. https://doi.org/10.1007/978-3-030-15213-0_5